Wheel Joints can be used for making e.g. vehicles on wheels. Turn the node to set the rolling axis and enable the Motor Roll for automatic movement.

 Attach B | Set the second object attached to the joint |

-Enable or disable the node.
+Enabled | Enable or disable the node.
 Disabling joints during gameplay will break the connection between the two objects and enabling it will reconnect them |

 Collide Connected | Enables physical collision between the attached objects |

-Enable Motor Roll | Enables the joint’s motored wheel rolling |
+Enable Motor Roll | Enables motor that rolls the wheel |

-Enable Motor Turn | Enables the joint’s motored wheel turning.
+Enable Motor Turn | Enables motor that turns the wheel.
 Basically steering |

 Enable Spring | Enables spring-like suspension for the joint |